react-data-grid vs react-spreadsheet vs react-datasheet

 defaultColumnOptions?: Maybe<DefaultColumnOptions<R, SR>>

-Column options that are applied to all the columns
+Default options applied to all columns.

 function MyGrid() {